Sustainability is more fashionable than ever, but isn’t “sustainable living” just code for “expensive”?

 Another large line-item in the sustainable consumer’s budget is clothing.
 Large chain stores produce up to 12 separate collections per year, driving us to a state of permanent clothing consumption.
 In the end, only a fraction of the clothing in our closet ever actually gets worn.

-Therefore it’s better to buy less, but even better to be sure that it’s fair trade.
-Fair trade clothing is not much more expensive than name-brand clothing.
+- Therefore it’s better to buy less, but even better to be sure that it’s fair trade.
+Fairtrade clothing is not much more expensive than name-brand clothing.

-There are any number of flea markets, garage sales, or secondhand shops in every city where you can buy new or lightly-used clothing for pennies on the dollar.
+- There is any number of flea markets, garage sales, or secondhand shops in every city where you can buy new or lightly-used clothing for pennies on the dollar.
 You can even shop used fashion online – and not just on eBay.
 Try checking your local listings for neighbor-to-neighbor clothing donations.

 3. Save gas, and keep fit

 One of the biggest contributors to greenhouse gasses and pollution is transportation.
 Especially living in the city, you almost become a slave to your mode of transport, whether it’s the train, the bus or your car.
 But, there are definitely alternatives that aren’t only kind to your wallet, but good for you.

 - Get on your bike, literally: Cycling is a great and quick way to get from A to B, while not emitting any Co2.
 In London, bikes are never too far, with government-backed schemes like the Santander Cycles, Beryl Bikes, or even company backed schemes like the Cycle Scheme.